One of the Corkie’s parent breeds, the Cocker Spaniel, was thought to have come over on the Mayflower.

 - Cataracts and other eye problems

 As a cross-breed dog, each individual Corkie may be slightly different in personality and temperament, even within the same litter.
 But in general, the Corkie should be a fun, affectionate family dog with a big, charming personality.
-They will, of course, need regular exercise, or else they might become lazy, bored, and anxious while developing behavioral problems.
+It will, of course, need regular exercise, or else it might become lazy, bored, and anxious while developing behavioral problems.
 But as long as it receives enough care and attention, the Corkie is a good-natured, well-behaved dog with many appealing traits.
-They are excellent companions that form strong bonds with their owners.
+It is an excellent companion that form strong bonds with its owner.